Mongolian Armed Forces: Special Forces

+Navy

+Mongolia has no navy due to its landlocked status.
+In the 13th century, the Mongolian Navy became one of the largest in the world under Kublai Khan, though most of this fleet sank during the Mongol invasions of Japan.
+Since then, there was no navy in Mongolia, and currently only a small number of motorboats are used by border guards on Buir Lake, for patrolling the border between Mongolia and China in the lake.

+There is a misconception that the tugboat Sukhbaatar (a Project 758B built 1983 by Kama Shipbuilding in Perm, Russia) and its crew, which was used for cargo transportation in Lake Khövsgöl, are the Mongolian navy.

 Personnel

 Military education

-In October 1943, the Sukhe-Bator Officers' School was opened to train personnel of the Mongolian Army in accordance with the experience of the Red Army during the Second World War.
+In October 1943, the Sükhbaatar Officers' School was opened to train personnel of the Mongolian Army in accordance with the experience of the Red Army during the Second World War.
 The National Defense University serves as the main educational institution of the armed forces.
 The NDU is composed of the following education institutions: Defense Management Academy, Defense Research Institute, Academic Education Institute, Military Institute, Military Music College, NCO College.
 In 1994, the MNDU maintained a border protection faculty, which would later be expanded to establish the Border Troops Institute and what would later become the Law Enforcement University of Mongolia.

 Conscription

 The legal basis of conscription is the Universal Military Service Act.
 Men are conscripted between the ages of 18 and 25 for a one-year tour of duty.
 Mongolian men receive their conscription notices through their local administrative unit.
 Reserve service is still required up until the age of 45.